-In 2023 all NEOs earned a cash bonus in accordance with the formulae described above in amounts set forth in the Summary Compensation Table set out below, with the exception of the CFO whose discretionary bonus was increased from last year to reflect his responsibility for integrating financial reporting systems at Halex and establishing accounting infrastructure for the two new plants in Morocco and Mexico.
+In 2024 all NEOs earned a cash bonus in accordance with the formulae described above in amounts set forth in the Summary Compensation Table set out below.
 These formulae are driven by Exco's earnings and not its stock price.
-Therefore, the 2023 cash bonus awards to NEOs are consistent with and positively correlated with Exco's financial performance over 2023 with respect to the CEO and the Executive Chair and in the case of Mr. Gnatyuk and Mr. Schroers with respect to their divisional financial performance.
+Therefore, the 2024 cash bonus awards to NEOs are consistent with and positively correlated with Exco's financial performance over 2024 with respect to the CEO and the Executive Chair and in the case of Mr. Gnatyuk and Mr. Schroers with respect to their divisional financial performance.

-In the case of the CEO and the Executive Chair discretionary bonuses in the respective amounts of \$237,859 and \$137,859 were also granted.
+In the case of the CEO and the Executive Chair discretionary bonuses in the respective amounts of \$259,880 and \$9,880 were also granted.
 These discretionary amounts are included in the Summary Compensation Table under the column "All Other Compensation".
 This reflects the considerable progress in achieving the 2026 five- year revenue, EBITDA and EPS targets and the improvement in earnings over the last fiscal year despite considerably higher interest charges and depreciation expense associated with the Exco's capital investment in long life greenfield plants and equipment.